2013 Fellows & Editors

 Lisa’s fellowship story about open source seeds was published in the summer 2014 issue of Virginia Quarterly Review.
 Read her piece, “Linux for Lettuce,” here.
 The article was chosen by Houghton & Mifflin for The Best American Science & Nature Writing 2015.

 Nicola’s fellowship story about the refrigeration boom in China was published in the New York Times Magazine on July 25, 2014.
 Read her piece, “The Price of Cold.”
-She is now writing a book exploring the global landscape of artificial refrigeration and its transformative effects for Penguin Press, tentatively titled “The Birth of Cool” (Winter 2019).
-She is also co-author of a narrative nonfiction book about quarantine forthcoming from Farrar, Straus and Giroux.
+She is now writing a book exploring the global landscape of artificial refrigeration and its transformative effects for Penguin Press, tentatively titled “The Birth of Cool.”
+Her first book, co-authored with Geoff Manaugh, is titled Until Proven Safe: The History and Future of Quarantine, and will be published in July 2021 by MCD/Farrar, Straus and Giroux.

 Following the fellowship, Nicola co-founded Gastropod, an award-winning and popular podcast that looks at food through the lens of science and history with fellow Cynthia Graber.